Accessibility

 How accessible this website is

-We know some parts of this website aren't fully accessible.
+We know some parts of this website are not fully accessible:

 Bidding process